jenkinsci/discard-old-build-plugin/CONTRIBUTING.md

 ## Maintaining automated tests

 Automated tests are run as part of the `verify` phase.
-Automated tests in the `continuous-integration` profile are run with multiple Java virtual machines, depending on the number of available processor cores.
 Run automated tests with multiple Java virtual machines in a development with the command:

 ```